-Within the first ten months of opening in February 2004, the patient-centred programme – developed by the Hospital for Special Surgery in New York (HSS) – saw the average length of stay reduced from 11 to just six days at the South West London Elective Orthopaedic Centre (SWLEOC), according to a paper published on its progress.
+Within the first 10 months of opening in February 2004, the patient-centred programme – developed by the Hospital for Special Surgery (HSS) in New York – saw the average length of stay reduced from 11 to just six days at South West London Elective Orthopaedic Centre (SWLEOC), according to a paper published on its progress.

-Nurses at the hospital told NT that patient stays had been further reduced since the study was done.
+Nurses at the hospital told NT that patient stays had been further reduced since the study was carried out.

-All patients at the SWLEOC attend a pre-assessment session where they are given an information booklet and DVD outlining exactly what will happen.
+All patients at SWLEOC attend a pre-assessment session where they are given an information booklet and a DVD outlining exactly what will happen.

 As soon as a patient is put on the waiting list they are sent a booklet to complete about their home situation so that any potential problems with discharge arrangements can be flagged up by the discharge team before the patient even comes into hospital.

-Patients also have an individualised mobilisation plan and attend two physiotherapy sessions daily post-op, the authors said in the Journal of Arthroplasty.
+Patients also have an individualised mobilisation plan and attend two physiotherapy sessions daily after their surgery.

 Sue King, director of nursing at SWLEOC, said: ‘We used the HSS ethos of putting the patient at the centre and adapted their methods of best practice to develop a pathway for the British market.